nzjs/HADR-Imagery-Metadata-Script/readme.md

-# Imagery EXIF Data Update Script

 ## Background

-This Python tool is a means for batch renaming imagery and inserting new EXIF GPS coordinates from a separate dataset.
+This Python tool is a script for batch renaming images based upon an attribute table (ArcGIS), and inserting new EXIF GPS coordinates from a separate dataset.